The Difference Between Active Sourdough Starter and Discard

 But I also use “discard” in many of my recipes!
 Sourdough discard is fully fermented and therefore it is extremely digestible.
-It has usually spent some time in the refrigerator so it will be deflated, thicker and more sour.
+It has usually spent some time in the refrigerator so it will be deflated, thicker, and more sour.
 Some people choose to throw discard out before refreshing their starter but I choose to use this extra fermented flour in some of my recipes.
-Discard is my solution to having a wheat flour baked good that doesn’t need any extra fermentation time or one that will be fermenting for a very long time.
+Discard is my solution to having wheat flour baked goods that don’t need any extra fermentation time or those that will be fermenting for a very long time.
 If you are baking often enough, then discard doesn’t really need to be discarded!
 Waste not, want not!

 How to measure your sourdough starter for consistency in a recipe.

 Always stir your sourdough starter down to release trapped gas!

 One cup of active, bubbly, 100% hydration sourdough starter weighs approximately 165 grams.